zonemaster/zonemaster-backend/docs/Installation.md

 ```

 For latest versions of MySQL, wherein the root password is blank and you get an
-error "Access denied for the above command", follow the below procedure:
+error "Access denied for the above command" on running the above command ,
+follow the below procedure:

 ```sh
 If you know the root password